citysciencelab/cut-storytelling-tool/doc/quickHelp.md

 };
 ```

+### set the image path

+With the simple {"quickHelp": true} only, the QuickHelp is displayed without screenshots and looks broken.

-The QuickHelp will be displayed without screenshots.
-You can remove the default images ([see third part](#complexadditionofcontent)) or store them for correct display and link them correctly.
+- You can remove the broken default images ([see third part](#complexadditionofcontent)).
+- Or you can store them for correct display and link them correctly.

 To link the standard images correctly create the images ([see image table](#defaultimages)) and set the basic path to the images by using an object instead of the simple {"quickHelp": true}.

 In the following example, the images are loaded from the LGV Hamburg servers and the screenshots are displayed correctly.
+You can use this setting for your project, but you woun't be able to change our screenshots.
 If you have your own server, create your own screenshots or download the images ([see image table](#defaultimages)), upload them to your server and adjust the imgPath in config.js.

 ```json